microsoft/presidio/docs/presidio_V2.md

 ## V1 Availability

-Version 1 is still available for download.
+Version V1 (legacy) is still available for download.
 To continue using the previous version:
 -	For docker containers, use tag=v1
 -	For python packages, download version < 2 (e.g. pip install presidio-analyzer==0.95)